msank00/msank00.github.io/_posts/2019-07-04-blog_100_ML_Concepts_Part_1.md

 # Eigen Decomposition

 Matrices acts as **linear transformations**.
 Some matrices will **rotate** your space, others will **rescale** it etc. So when we apply a matrix to a vector, we end up with a transformed version of the vector.
-When we say that we ‘apply’ the matrix to the vector it means that we calculate the dot product of the matrix with the vector.
+When we say that we `apply` the matrix to the vector it means that we calculate the dot product of the matrix with the vector.

 **Eigenvector:** Now imagine that the transformation of the initial vector gives us a new vector that has the exact same direction. **The scale can be different but the direction is the same**.
 Applying the matrix didn’t change the direction of the vector.
 Therefore, this type of initial vector is special and called an eigenvector of the matrix.